 So you can customize any of the standard Salesforce reports by doing a save add so you can pull data that’s really relevant for your organization.

 So let’s say you’re going to run a campaign targeting towards people have given a single gift over a thousand dollars but who haven’t donated yet this year.

-Salesforce can help you run these kind of reports.
+Salesforce can help you run these kinds of reports.

-Reporting can also help you with acknowledgements.
+Reporting can also help you with acknowledgments.
 So if you want to thank people who have given significant amounts you can do that too.

-It’s very important to remember that prospecting required clean data.
+It’s very important to remember that prospecting requires clean data.

-There are number of different third-party tools and you can ask for advice on the hub.
+There are a number of different third-party tools and you can ask for advice on the hub.